huntr-co/huntr-api-docs/source/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 `id` | String | Job's id
-`title` | String | Job title
+`boardId` | String | Id of the job seeker Board the job lives in `listId` | String | Id of the List within a Board the job is currently at `title` | String | Job title
 `description` | String | Job description
 `htmlDescription` | String | Html Job description